 Windows are another exterior element you will want to consider for the customization of your modular home.
 Windows can also affect the interior of your home by providing a large amount of light, so keep that in mind when you make your decision.
 Many modular home designs include recessed windows, for instance.

 Custom-design modular homes include a few architectural styles you can choose from, including:

 - Colonials: Colonials are based off the architecture common in the American Colonial period, boasting steep, double-hipped roofs, central chimneys and plenty of exterior ornamentations.
 This style of home is found most predominantly in the Southeast.

 - Capes: Capes are built with a broad frame, a steep roof and sometimes oversized chimneys.
 They’re generally a story and a half with a minimal amount of ornamentation on their exteriors.
 You find this home mostly in the Northeast.

 - Ranches: Ranch homes are the most common architectural style among modular homes.
 These homes have a rectangular shape, and their width is larger than their depth.
 Typically, ranches have a minimal amount of ornamentation.

 When designing the exterior of your modular home, select the color or colors you want, your porch, roof, siding and windows.
 Whether you prefer an individualized exterior design or you want a subtle design without enhancements, we can help you create your own modular home with the exterior you desire.

 Many people have heard the misconception that modular homes restrict buyers by offering only a few pre-built options for the home’s floor plans.
 However, the truth is that buyers can select from a range of components when crafting the interior design of their dreams.

 Forget the common misconceptions about modular homes because your options for choosing a modular home floor plan are just about limitless.
 Many people come to us excited that “I can design my own modular home floor plan.”
-Here are some things you decide on for unique modular homes.
+Here are some things you decide on for a unique modular homes interior.